-- Holistic service design, user journey mapping based on user research.
+Holistic service design, user journey mapping based on user research.

-- Deconstruction of 600+ existing letters.
+Deconstruction of 600+ existing letters.

-- Mapping of relevant IT systems.
+Mapping of relevant IT systems.

-- Concept development for short-term improvement.
+Concept development for short-term improvement.

-- Concept visions for future communication strategy.
+Concept visions for future communication strategy.

-- Mangement presentations for client and other relevant stakeholders.
+Mangement presentations for client and other relevant stakeholders.

 Understanding the letters as part of a journey

 Deconstructing letters to redesign structures and content.

 One part of the project focused on improving the letters in the existing platform landscape.
 This meant creating concepts for responsive, interactive letters.
 To do this, we analyzed more than 600 letters, which we divided into overall categories.
-We then deconstructed a sample of these letters to get a sense of the different types of content blocks
+We then deconstructed a sample of these letters to get a sense of the different types of content blocks.

 Design for flexible interactions!